Teun/SnappetChallenge/README.md

 The project is divided into 3 main folders: *infrastructure*, *backend* and *frontend*

 I created a table using the data inside the .csv file provided by the challenge and created a stored procedure to process the report query.
-To setup your database to run this project, follow steps bellow:
+To be able to run this project, you need to follow steps bellow:

 - For the database, I used MySQL in a virtual environment using Vagrant.
 If you want to setup the same environment, you need to install vagrant first.
 Then just run: